Noteworthy-Extension/Noteworthy-App/README.md

   <ul>
     <li>
-      Git clone the [src repo](https://example.com).
-Then go to chrome://extensions and click load unpacked extension.
+      Git clone the <a href="https://example.com">src repo</a> Then go to <a href="chrome://extensions">chrome://extensions</a> and click load unpacked extension.
 Click the folder that you clone, then dist, then click OK.
 This will load the extension in and you can use it normally.
     </li>
   </ul>
 </ul>